 The Registrar’s Office is your information and counselling centre.
 To make an appointment with our financial counsellor, email email@example.com or call 416-585-4435.

 7. How are the funds disbursed?

 If a bursary is granted, the amount will be applied first towards any outstanding tuition, incidental or residence fees in your student account.
 Any credit amount remaining will be issued to you as a refund.
-Direct deposit is the preferred method of issuing refunds by the University of Toronto Student Accounts Office, and may be set up on ROSI (under Personal Information).
-Refunds may also be sent to the current mailing address (as listed on ROSI).
+Direct deposit is the preferred method of issuing refunds by the University of Toronto Student Accounts Office, and may be set up on ACORN (click here to watch a demonstration for Direct Deposit Set Up.
+Look under Finances).
+Refunds may also be sent to the current mailing address (as listed on ACORN).
 Please allow up to two weeks for the bursary funds to be processed to your student account.

-Students may apply for general bursary funds and/or special bursaries with specific terms (listed below).
-Students who would like to be considered for special bursaries should indicate the names in the personal statement of the online bursary application.
+Students may apply for general bursary funds and/or bursaries with specific terms (some are listed below).
+Also see the Bursary section of the Student Awards and Benefactors PDF.
+Students who would like to be considered for a specific bursary should indicate the award name in the personal statement of the online bursary application.

 9. OSAP Exemption

 Students who receive OSAP/government aid are required to report any awards or scholarships that they receive during the academic year to Enrolment Services.
 These funds may automatically be subject to OSAP exemption, but students are responsible for verifying this by reporting the awards to Enrolment Services.

 Both the province and the university expect students to contribute a maximum of $3,000 towards their educational expenses for the academic year.
 Many students meet this commitment via pre-study period employment, or part-time employment during the academic year.
 It is expected that students meet the fixed rate contribution of $3,000 before applying for a college bursary.